-- Top 25 rank holders class wise & Zone wise.
+- At Zone/State Level: Top 25 rank holders from each Zone and each class.

-- Class topper where at least 10 students from a class appear in the exam & scores 50% qualifying marks.
-In case registration is received section wise, top rank holder, irrespective of section will qualify for the 2nd level.
-For section wise registrations, winner(s) of gold medal may not necessarily qualify for the second level.
+- At School Level: Class topper where at least 10 students from a class appear in the exam & scores at least 50% qualifying marks.

-Clarifications: Any clarification regarding rules, format/pattern of the paper, etc., may be sought from SOF through phone-call/fax - 0124-4951200 or email at email@example.com.
+Clarifications: Any clarification regarding rules, format/pattern of the paper, etc., may be sought from SOF through phone-call - 0124-4951200 or email at email@example.com.